Healthcare and Medical Startups in MSP

 02

-You'll find the world's largest leading health technology innovation cluster in Medical Alley.
+You'll find the world's largest leading health technology innovation cluster in Minnesota.

-That’s because Medical Alley is the #1 most concentrated region of health tech workers across the entire U.S.
+Medical Alley is the #1 most concentrated region of health tech workers in the U.S.

 03